Transfer Talk: Man United start talks for Fiorentina's Amrabat

 PAPER GOSSIP

 - Liverpool and Newcastle United are both looking at Juventus winger Federico Chiesa, reports La Gazzetta dello Sport, with the Bianconeri waiting for proposals and wanting at least €50m for the 25-year-old.
-However, the Reds will only make a move if Mohamed Salah leaves, while the Magpies are prioritising Leicester City's Harvey Barnes, but could go for Chiesa if Allan Saint-Maximin departs.
+However, the Reds will make a move only if Mohamed Salah leaves, while the Magpies are prioritising Leicester City's Harvey Barnes.
+Newcastle would then look at Chiesa if Allan Saint-Maximin departs the club.

 - Fulham and West Ham United are both looking at Manchester City's Taylor Harwood-Bellis, reports The Daily Mail, with the centre-back fresh from captaining England to victory in the U21 Euros.
 Having spent last season on loan at Burnley, the 21-year-old has one year left on his contract and City want around £15m for him.

 - Alex Collado will leave Barcelona to join Real Betis on a four-year contract with the option for another year, reports Mundo Deportivo.
-The 24-year-old winger's arrival will not yet be made official because Betis are waiting for some departures, with Hector Bellerin, Marc Roca and Marc Bartra also set to join.
+The 24-year-old winger's arrival will not yet be made official because Betis are waiting announce other signings, including Hector Bellerin, Marc Roca and Marc Bartra.